ctnava/rxtechnotes/state_of_pharmacy.md

 ## The State of Modern Medicine

-- Since 1900, the average U.S. lifespan has increased by over **30 years**, largely due to advancements in medicine, public health, and hygiene.
+Since **1900**, the average lifespan in the United States has increased by over **30 years**.
+This improvement is largely due to:

+- Advancements in pharmaceuticals and vaccines
+- Widespread use of antibiotics
+- Improved public health infrastructure
+- Better hygiene, sanitation, and nutrition

-- Between **1970 and 2000**, U.S. healthcare costs rose by over **1500%**.
+Between **1970 and 2000**, healthcare spending in the U.S. increased by more than **1500%**, driven by:

+- More advanced diagnostic tools and treatments
+- Greater use of prescription drugs
+- Expanded access to medical services
+- Longer life expectancy with more chronic disease management

-- Most drugs used today are **synthetic**; chemically manufactured rather than derived from natural sources.
+Most drugs used in modern medicine are **synthetic**, meaning they are chemically manufactured rather than directly derived from natural sources.

-  - Provides better cost, effect, & availability
+- Synthetic drugs are generally more consistent, cost-effective, scalable, and easier to modify for improved performance.
+- Advances in biotechnology, medicinal chemistry, and computational modeling enable precise design and testing of these compounds.

+🦅 **FDA Oversight**

+- All prescription and OTC drugs in the U.S. are regulated by the **Food and Drug Administration (FDA)**.
+- The FDA is responsible for:
+  - Ensuring drugs are **safe**, **effective**, and **labeled properly**
+  - Monitoring for **adverse drug reactions**
+  - **Recalling** dangerous or defective products
+  - Reviewing **clinical trial data** before approving new drugs

+🧠 **Intellectual Property & R&D**

+- Pharmaceutical companies receive **patents** for new drug discoveries, which typically last **20 years** from the date of filing.
+- Patents give manufacturers exclusive rights to sell the drug, preventing generic competition and allowing recovery of **research and development (R&D)** costs due to **10–12 years due to development time**.
+- On average, companies invest around **1/6 of their revenue** into R&D, funding the discovery of future treatments and innovations.

 ### The Practice of Pharmacy

-- To become a **pharmacist** in the U.S., one must:
+To become a **pharmacist** in the United States, an individual must:

-  - Graduate from an **accredited PharmD program**
+- Graduate from an **ACPE-accredited Doctor of Pharmacy (PharmD) program**
-  - Complete **state licensing requirements**
-  - Perform a supervised **internship**
+- Complete a **supervised internship** or **experiential rotations** (Introductory and Advanced Pharmacy Practice Experiences, or IPPEs and APPEs)
+- Pass national and state-level **licensing exams**, including:
+  - The **NAPLEX** (North American Pharmacist Licensure Examination)
+  - The **MPJE** (Multistate Pharmacy Jurisprudence Examination), or a state-specific law exam

-- Pharmacists must complete **continuing education (CE)** to maintain licensure.
+Pharmacists must complete **Continuing Education (CE)** regularly to maintain licensure.

+- CE requirements vary by state, but typically include a mix of clinical, legal, and safety topics.
+- Some states require CE on specific topics like opioid safety or immunizations.

-- **Medication Therapy Management (MTM)** services allow pharmacists to evaluate **all medications** a patient is taking, not just the one being dispensed.
+💊 **Medication Therapy Management (MTM)**

+- MTM services involve a comprehensive review of **all medications** a patient is taking, including prescriptions, OTCs, supplements, and herbals.
+- Pharmacists identify **interactions**, **duplications**, **adherence issues**, and **cost-saving opportunities**.
+- MTM is especially beneficial for patients with chronic illnesses, polypharmacy, or high medication costs.
-  - Pharmacists are paid approximately $1-$3 per minute
+- Pharmacists are reimbursed for MTM at rates averaging **$1–$3 per minute** of consultation.

-- **Computerized Pharmacy Management Systems (PMS)**:
+🖥️ **Computerized Pharmacy Management Systems (PMS)**

+- Store and manage key pharmacy data:
+  - Patient profiles
+  - Drug information
-  - Maintain patient profiles, inventory, pricing, and product data
+  - Inventory and ordering
-  - Increase prescription volume capacity and accuracy
+  - Pricing and insurance processing
-  - Enable more efficient pharmacy operations
+- Automate tasks such as:
+  - Drug interaction checks
+  - Label printing
+  - Refill reminders
+  - Claim submission
+- Improve accuracy, efficiency, and throughput—allowing pharmacies to **dispense more prescriptions** with fewer errors.
+- 🛡️ Support compliance with state and federal laws regarding:
+  - Recordkeeping
+  - Inventory tracking (especially for controlled substances)
+  - Reporting requirements (e.g., to prescription drug monitoring programs or insurers)